dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/resources/index.md

   - Examine the code for level order traversal, which uses a queue rather than employing recursion.
 * Review binary tree ADT, and compare with the Map ADT
+* Overview of the Visitor design pattern (see sample code `tree.PrintVisitor.java` for an example)
 * Homework help for the binary tree homework assignment

 A useful example of how to add methods that assist in debugging your